It's Turtle Nesting Season in Northern Ontario

 Status: Special Concern

-Description: Largest fresh-water turtles in Canada.
+Description: Snapping Turtles are the largest fresh-water turtles in Canada.
 They are anywhere from 20 - 47 cm in length, and can identified by their size, claws and serrated tails.
-We don't recommend you pick up a snapping turtle, as there is no safe place to put your hands, and they do have the tendency to - snap.
+We don't recommend you pick up a snapping turtle, as there is no safe place to put your hands, and they do have the tendency to *snap*.

 Habitat: The Common Snapping Turtle prefers slow moving water, with plenty of vegetation.